BfE-Technology/BfE-Technology.github.io/index.md

   <div markdown="1">
 [Bridges for Enterprise](https://www.bridgesforenterprise.com) is a global non-profit that provides pro-bono advisory services to social impact startups in the developing world.

-At BfE Technology, we are a group of passionate professionals and students who care about applying our technical skills to create social impact beyond our professional work.
+At BfE Technology, we build algorithms and products to connect our global community and make our services accessible to all.
+We are a group of passionate professionals and students from all over the world, who care deeply about pursuing professional growth while creating a lasting social impact beyond our day-to-day work.

-We build algorithms and products to connect our global community and make our services accessible to all.
   </div>
 </div>